A Short Guide to OSHA Recordkeeping Requirements

 As of 2015, you need to report work-related fatalities, hospitalizations, and losses of an eye with a set time frame by either calling OSHA’s 1-800 number or calling your closest area office.

 OSHA’s big recordkeeping change in 2015 reflected the list of partially exempt industries, which we describe and link to below.
 It also added to the list of establishments required to keep records, adding building material and supplies dealers, automotive parts, accessories, and tire stores, and commercial and industrial machinery and equipment rental/leasing to the list among others.

 In 2016, OSHA published the latest update called the “Improved Tracking of Workplace Injuries and Illnesses,” rule.
 It didn’t change the core requirements around recordkeeping.
 The big change was the need to submit all three forms to OSHA annually if you are in a covered industry and have more than 250 employees.
-Organizations in high-risk industries with 20-240 employees can submit only the 300A form by March 2 each year.

 Why Does OSHA Have Strict Recordkeeping Requirements?